-Learn to assert yourself and free your mind, starting with feeling good in your body and your clothes!
-When summer arrives, with its flow of light dresses, boho tops, and swimsuits, it's the perfect time to play up your assets, highlight your silhouette, and reveal your curves with optimism.
+Learn to assert yourself and free your mind, which starts with feeling good in your body and your clothes!
+When summer arrives, with its flow of light dresses, boho tops, and swimsuits, it's the perfect time to play up your assets, show off your figure, and reveal your curves with optimism.

-Even if TV and the internet sometimes get you down by constantly sharing weight loss tips or promoting images of ultra-slim celebrities... dare to be yourself!
+Even if TV and the internet sometimes get you down by constantly sharing tips and tricks for losing weight or promoting images of ultra-slim celebrities... dare to be yourself!

 Be proudly body positive!
 In this article, ELORA's experts share plenty of tips to help you shine, whatever your clothing size.

-You'll find body shape advice designed especially for you, whether you have an X-shaped body (also called "figure 8" or "hourglass," meaning a full bust, defined waist, and wide hips) or an A-shaped body (slender bust, narrow shoulders, and a more structured lower body).
+You'll find morphology tips especially for you if you have an X-shaped body (also called "figure 8" or "hourglass," meaning a full bust, defined waist, and wide hips) or an A-shaped body (slender bust, narrow shoulders, and a more structured lower body).

 CLOTHING CUTS TO FAVOR

-For every silhouette, it's recommended to play with proportions to create balance and draw attention to your best features.
+For every body shape, it's recommended to play with proportions to create balance and draw attention to your best features.
 Before making your choice in our women's clothing boutique, take the time to read and make the most of all our tips!

-If you're one of the many women who feel self-conscious about your generous hips and thighs, focus on cultivating your personal style and finding the look that makes you feel irresistible!
+If you're one of the many women who feel self-conscious about your generous hips and thighs, make sure to cultivate your personal style and find the look that makes you irresistible!

 Straight or flared pants

 Hips, curves, roundness...
-No matter what you call them, how do you dress when you feel they're too prominent or generous?
+No matter what you call them, how do you dress when you feel they're too prominent or too generous?
 Which clothes should you choose to enhance your body while staying on trend, and embrace your shape with elegance?
-Here are some ideas for those who want to highlight their hips and fuller thighs, with bottoms tailored to their body type and personal style.
+Here are a few ideas for those who want to highlight their hips and fuller thighs, with bottoms that suit their figure and style.

-Which pants to wear with wide hips?
+What pants should you wear with wide hips?
 For a woman who wants to visually soften the volume of her hips and round curves, it's better to avoid compressing the silhouette with wide pants and jeans, like cargos and baggies.
 The same goes for skinny jeans or leggings, which, when too tight, draw attention to every little imperfection.

-It's also a smart move to choose high-waisted cuts rather than low-rise, and a regular length instead of cropped.
+It's also a good idea to choose high-waisted cuts rather than low-rise, and a regular length instead of cropped.
 Wide-leg and flared styles at the bottom (like city joggers, bootcut, etc.) are generally best avoided.

 The ideal pants would be fitted yet fluid, straight and long.
-If it's jeans, a close-fitting, classic or slim style works well, without being too tight.
-Visually, this creates a lengthening effect for the legs, and more generally, for the silhouette.
+If it's jeans, a close-fitting, classic or slim style works, as long as it's not too tight.
+Visually, this creates a leg-lengthening effect, and more generally, elongates the silhouette.

-Head over to the ELORA website to discover the Jeans Bar and a whole range of irresistible women's clothing.
+Visit the ELORA website to discover the Bar à Jeans, along with a whole range of irresistible women's clothing.

 WHAT KIND OF SKIRT SHOULD YOU CHOOSE IF YOU HAVE WIDE HIPS?